Potamochoerus/SamuParser/README.md

-# SamuTracker
+# SamuParser
-A shiny python interface to track samu-igual-samu
+A python script using ballchasing API to parse rocket league replay files and feed SamuTracker.

 ## Save RL game replays
 Saved RL games replays can be found in `~/Documents/My Games/Rocket League/TAGame/DemosEpic/`.
 Copy them to the `raw` folder of this project.